-Great food deserves great wines so we ask a local wine expert to select wines of varying prices to match the evening’s menu and we sell them, plus local ciders, beers and juices, at our licensed bar.
+Great food deserves great wines so we ask a local wine expert to select wines of varying prices to match the evening’s menu and we sell them, plus local juices, at our licensed bar.
 Scroll down to read what both chefs and diners thought of the overall village hall feast experience.

 How to book